 Rachel: Oh, I love Dateline.
 Ya know, Jane Pauley is the one woman I would kiss.

 Dateline NBC is a primetime news broadcast on NBC.

 Jane Pauley, an American journalist, was an anchor on Dateline for 12 years.

 Phoebe: Do you know Sipowicz?

-This is an allusion to Andy Sipowicz, the most famous character of ABC's long-running police series NYPD Blue.
+This is an allusion to Andy Sipowicz, the best-known character of ABC's long-running police series NYPD Blue.

 Chandler: The last time Joey went to a meadow his mother was shot by a hunter.

-This is a reference to the Disney classic Bambi, in which Bambi's mother is shot and killed at the meadow.
+This is a reference to the Disney classic Bambi, in which Bambi's mother is shot and killed in a meadow.

 User Score: 6253

 User Score: 658